 Symfony CMF SE does not provide any admin tools to create new pages.
 If you

-are interested in adding an admin UI have a look at
+are interested in adding an admin UI one solution can be found in

 is a simple way to add new pages that you can then edit via the inline

 editing, then you can use the SimpleCmsBundle